bbottema/simple-java-mail/01_INSTANCE_CONFIGURATION_IMPROVEMENT_PLAN/phase-3-runtime-propagation/13-preserve-batch-cluster-and-cli-behavior.md

 - Primary modules: `batch-module` and `cli-module`
 - Primary files: `OperationalConfig` consumers, `BatchSupport`/cluster helpers, `CliCommandLineConsumerResultHandler.java`, generated CLI metadata

 > Historical gate: the Java 8 CLI evidence in this completed step predates plan 02.
-Plan 02 supersedes the ongoing `cli-module` and metadata-generation baseline with Java 17; the batch and library Java 8 contract remains current.
+Plan 02 moved `cli-module` and metadata generation to Java 17, and issue #707 later moved the 10.0.0 library baseline to Java 11.
+The Java 8 results below remain historical evidence for this completed step.

 ## Goal